-Assessment criteria, Physical and health education Students grades will be made up of marks from the following criteria Criterion A Knowing and understanding Maximum 8 Criterion B Planning for performance Maximum 8 Criterion C Applying and performing Maximum 8 Criterion D Reflecting and improving performance Maximum 8
+Assessment Assessment criteria, Physical and health education Students grades will be made up of marks from the following criteria 3 Criterion A Knowing and understanding Maximum 8 Criterion B Planning for performance Maximum 8 Criterion C Applying and performing Maximum 8 Criterion D Reflecting and improving performance Maximum 8

-- Task 1 HIIT: Plan a HIIT routine of their choice.
+- Task 1- Ultimate Frisbee: tudents will be assessed on 3 criteria.
+Criteria A Students will demonstrate their knowledge and understanding of the game through a written task focused on rules, and strategies.
+Criteria C will assess how students are applying skills, techniques, and movement strategies, and how they are applying information.
+Criteria D, students will reflect on their goals and personal performance during the unit. - Task 2 HIIT: Plan a HIIT routine of their choice.
 Perform and reflect on the experience.
-In this unit students will be assessed on crit B, C and D. For criteria A, students will use PHE terminology to show understanding and describe different exercises, why they are used and how to perform them correctly. - Task 2- Knowing and understanding rules and strategies, and how to plan for performance as a team and individually.
+In this unit students will be assessed on crit B, C and D. For criteria A, students will use PHE terminology to show understanding and describe different exercises, why they are used and how to perform them correctly. - Task 3- Knowing and understanding rules and strategies, and how to plan for performance as a team and individually.
 Apply skills and strategies in a game situation.
-Reflect on performance. - Task 3- Apply skills and strategies, and reflect on performance.
+Reflect on performance.
+Students will be assessed on crit A C D - Task 4-Task 4- Students will participate in the School Olympics with other schools around Denmark and apply the skills learned during the unit.
+They will also reflect in the end on the whole process.
+In this unit, students will be assessed on crit B and D. Apply skills and strategies, and reflect on performance.